GStreamer/gstreamer/markdown/design/buffering.md

 ## Application

-While data is buffered the pipeline should remain in the PAUSED state.
+While data is buffered the pipeline should remain in the `PAUSED` state.
-It is also possible that more data should be buffered while the pipeline is PLAYING, in which case the pipeline should be PAUSED until the buffering finishes.
+It is also possible that more data should be buffered while the pipeline is `PLAYING`, in which case the pipeline should be `PAUSED` until the buffering finishes.

 `BUFFERING` messages can be posted while the pipeline is prerolling.
-The application should not set the pipeline to PLAYING before a `BUFFERING` message with a 100 percent value is received, which might only happen after the pipeline prerolls.
+The application should not set the pipeline to `PLAYING` before a `BUFFERING` message with a 100 percent value is received, which might only happen after the pipeline prerolls.